asmitaj08/llm4MCU/README.md

 N.B : Used Python Version : 3.10

-After cloning this repo, add the env file to the directory
+After cloning this repo, add the env file to the directory (With openAI key)

 Run the first cell (pip...) to install all necessary libraries